gregoryjscott/jekyll-embed/README.md

 **Jekyll::Embed** relies on two special fields in the Jekyll page front matter to do its thing - `_links` and `_embedded`.
 These concepts come from the Hypermedia Application Language (HAL) media type specification.

-* `_links` container of links to other resources
+* `_links` is a container of links to other resources
-* `_embedded` container for other resources
+* `_embedded` is a container for other resources

+**Jekyll::Embed** can use linked resources to make embedded resources.

-For the purposes of this **Jekyll::Embed** plugin, a Jekyll page and resource can be considered the same thing.
+For the purposes of this plugin, a Jekyll page and resource can be considered the same thing.

 ### Steps